Species: Human mutate

-Growing up on the streets of Harlem, Cage found himself convicted of a crime he didn't commit.
+Growing up on the streets of Harlem, Luke Cage found himself convicted of a crime he didn't commit.
 He volunteered for a prison experiment involving cell regeneration in exchange for parole.
 The experiment went awry and granted Luke super strength and a bulletproof body.
 He returned to New York and vowed to clean up the streets.
-For a price
+For a price.

-- The Big Guy: For The Defenders.
+- The Big Guy: Serves as this for the Defenders.

 - Chain Pain: Used the length of chain on his arm guards for a weapon.
 He also wears it to symbolize the injustice he broke free from.